wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 installs the Ubuntu packages we need (pip, gunicorn, nginx); clones our Github repository and installs anything in `requirements.txt`; creates a systemd unit to run gunicorn and starts it; and creates an nginx configuration and starts it.
-The nginx configuration is just a reverse proxy from `http://localhost:8080` where gunicorn is serving our Flask server to port 80, the standard web server port.
+The nginx configuration is just a reverse proxy from `http://localhost:8080`&mdash;where gunicorn is serving our Flask server&mdash;to port 80, the standard web server port.

 ![]({{ site.baseurl }}/images/github_actions/diagram.png "We'll utilize a Github Workflow
 that consists of an Action that uses Ansible to configure our AWS EC2 instance to serve